esbenlykke/sleep_study/README.md

 ## Clone repo

-Download and nstall [git](https://git-scm.com/downloads) and clone this repo to a local computer.
+Use [git](https://git-scm.com/downloads) to clone this repo to a local computer with the following command in terminal.

 ```
 git clone https://github.com/esbenlykke/sleep_study